BalajSaleem/Eventicle/README.md

 -Get notified whenever a new event is created, updated or deleted, or when a question is answered in one of their events.

+-Get email notification regarding the event you have applied for along with a QR Code containing event details.

 ### Functionality for officers
 -Create an event.